Austrian Netherlands: Brabant Revolution

-In the 1780s, opposition emerged to the liberal reforms of Emperor Joseph II, which were perceived as an attack on the Catholic Church and the traditional institutions in the Austrian Netherlands.
-Resistance, focused in the autonomous and wealthy Duchy of Brabant and County of Flanders, grew.
-In the aftermath of rioting and disruption, known as the Small Revolution, in 1787, many of opponents took refuge in the neighboring Dutch Republic where they formed a rebel army.
+In the 1780s, opposition emerged to the liberal reforms of Emperor Joseph II, which were perceived as an attack on the Catholic Church and the traditional institutions of the Austrian Netherlands.
+Resistance grew, focused in the autonomous and wealthy Duchy of Brabant and County of Flanders.
+In the aftermath of rioting and disruption in 1787 known as the Small Revolution, many opponents took refuge in the neighboring Dutch Republic where they formed a rebel army.
 Soon after the outbreak of the French and Liège revolutions, the émigré army crossed into the Austrian Netherlands and decisively defeated the Austrians at the Battle of Turnhout on 27 October 1789.
 The rebels, supported by uprisings across the territory, soon took control over much of the territory and proclaimed independence.
 Despite the tacit support of Prussia, the independent United Belgian States, established in January 1790, received no foreign recognition and soon became divided along ideological lines.
-The Vonckists, led by Jan Frans Vonck, advocated progressive and liberal government, whereas the Statists, led by Hendrik Van der Noot, were staunchly conservative and supported by the Church.
-The Statists, who had a wider base of support, soon drove the Vonckists into exile through terror.
+The Vonckists led by Jan Frans Vonck advocated progressive and liberal government, whereas the Statists, led by Hendrik Van der Noot, were staunchly conservative and supported by the Church.
+The Statists, who had a wider base of support, drove the Vonckists into exile through terror.